sslab-gatech/portal/vfio.md

 ```

 KVMTOOL iterates all KVM_MEM_TYPE_RAM and invokes ioctl to vfio_container.
 Note
-that dma_map variable conveys memory information that needs to be mapped in the
+that dma_map variable passes memory information that needs to be mapped by the
-IOMMU to the kernel driver.
-Note that the guest_phys_addr is used as the iova,
+IOMMU.
+Note that the guest_phys_addr, IPA of guest VM, is passed as the iova,
-and host_addr mapped to that GPA is used as vaddr.
-By passing these two values
+and host_addr, HVA mapped to that GPA is passed as vaddr.
+When kernel receives
-to the kernel, it can retrieve the physical address mapped to the vaddr and bind
+the IPA -> HVA addresses pair, it can retrieve the physical address mapped to
-iova(GPA) to HPA through the IOMMU mapping.
+the vaddr and bind iova(GPA) to HPA in IOMMU mapping so that device can access
+HPA through the IPA.
 We will see!

 ### kernel-side handling for VFIO_IOMMU_MAP_DMA
 The IOMMU should be controlled by the host kernel, and VFIO_IOMMU_MAP_DMA ioctl